Alleged Florida high school shooter has $800,000 inheritance, reports say

 >> Related: Parkland students march at Capitol calling for tighter gun control laws

-Cruz is charged with 17 counts of murder in the deaths of 13 students and five adults, including teachers, in the deadly rampage at Marjory Stoneman Douglas High School on Valentine’s Day.
+Cruz is charged with 17 counts of murder in the deaths of 14 students and three adults, including teachers, in the deadly rampage at Marjory Stoneman Douglas High School on Valentine's Day.
 More than a dozen others were injured in the massacre.

 Cruz was caught shortly after the shooting in nearby Coral Springs, Fla., and taken into custody without incident.